ryanmcgrath/alchemy/README.md

 - `cocoa-touch`, which provides backing widgets, windows and assorted frameworks for `iOS`.
 - `gtk`, which affords a `GTK` layer.
 This is mostly intended for GNOME users; if you'd like to run it elsewhere, you're on your own.
 - `qt`, which affords a `Qt` layer.
 This is mostly indended for `KDE` users; if you'd like to run it elsewhere, you're on your own.
 - `uwp`, which affords a `"UWP"` layer for Microsoft platforms that support it.
-This is a bit of a hack, provided by linking into the [microsoft/WinObjC](https://github.com/Microsoft/WinObjC/) framework, originally inteded for porting `iOS` applications to `UWP`.
+This is a bit of a hack, provided by linking into the [microsoft/WinObjC](https://github.com/Microsoft/WinObjC/) framework, originally intended for porting `iOS` applications to `UWP`.
 Down the road, if or when a proper `UWP` library for Rust surfaces, I'd be happy to look at replacing this.

 Support for more platforms is desired - for example, I think an [`OrbTk`](https://gitlab.redox-os.org/redox-os/orbtk) or [`Piston`](https://www.piston.rs) backend could be cool to see.
 A [`winapi-rs`](https://github.com/retep998/winapi-rs) backend could be cool, too!